Language selection

 International assistance

-In addition to Canadian civil society initiatives, the Canada Fund for Local Initiatives supports local Swazi organizations that promote inclusive governance, human dignity and gender equality.
+In addition to Canadian civil society initiatives, the Canada Fund for Local Initiatives supports local EmaSwati organizations that promote economic empowerment, climate change, inclusive governance and gender equality, particularly addressing gender-based violence.

-The Government of Canada is also a strong supporter of the multilateral system and regional programs that benefit Eswatini.
+The Government of Canada strongly supports the multilateral system and regional programs that benefit Eswatini.
 For example, Canada is among the top donors to the Global Partnership for Education, the Global Fund to fight AIDS, Malaria and Tuberculosis, along with the African Development Bank and the World Bank.

 Related links